xraypy/XrayDB/doc/periodictable.rst

 .. _Henry Moseley:      https://en.wikipedia.org/wiki/Henry_Moseley

 XrayDB has been used to generate X-ray Periodic Tables of the Elements.
+This uses

 There is a choice of two sizes, and a choice of an image of one of four prominent scientists associated with the Periodic Table and X-ray